wwatson4506/VGA_4BIT_T4/README.md

 - VGA_T4_Text.ino -- Displays a couple of text screens repeatedly.

+- Loadable_Font_Demo.ino -- To use this sketch you will need to copy the four '.fnt' files found in the same directory as this sketch to an SD card or a USB drive.
+The file names are "bold.fnt", " italics.fnt", "" standard.fnt", " thin.fnt".
+The font files are 4096 bytes in size and represent 256x16 font array.

 Filled ellipses have a problem with filling out of bounds with certain parameter combinations have not figured out why yet.
 Example of fail: fillEllipse(516, 419,59,61,VGA_BRIGHT_WHITE).
 Resolution does not matter.- More to come MAYBE...

 All files are heavily commented.